This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 There are ways to propagate tillandsias, such as Offsets or Pups, which take less time and effort and have higher success rates.
-Seeds a great but take long periods to grow, They are recommended when you don’t have an existing tillandsia.
+Seeds a great but take long periods to grow; they are recommended when you don’t have an existing tillandsia.

 How to Propagate Air Plants from Offsets

-Propagation of tillandsias (Air Plants) from offsets or pups is the best way to go about it and because this method takes less time and effort and has higher success rates.
+Propagation of tillandsias (Air Plants) from offsets or pups is the best way to go about it because this method takes less time and effort and has higher success rates.
 As your air plant grows, you will notice that offsets will begin to spring from it, and this is an excellent chance to leverage to create new tillandsias so that the generation continues to live.

 As part of the bromeliad family, tillandsias naturally take a considerably long time to mature.
-When nurturing tillandsias, you might only get to see the offsets after the first bloom that might happen after six months.
+When nurturing tillandsias, you might only see the offsets after the first bloom that might happen after six months.
 But please note that other tillandsias might take a little longer to bloom.

 Usually, you would find numerous offsets growing from the parent plant.
 And they would appear as tiny nodes at the base of the plant.